ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

   In an index definition, add a compound field using the `CompoundField` method.
   Pass the method simple data elements in the order by which you want them to be sorted.
 * **Example**
-  An example for an index definition with a compound field can be:
+  An example of an index definition with a compound field can be:
   {CODE-BLOCK:csharp}
 private class Product_Location : AbstractIndexCreationTask<Product>
 {